-*Seewald, N., Kidwell, K., Nahum-Shani, I., Wu, T., McKay, J., and Almirall D. (submitted).
-Sample size considerations for comparing dynamic treatment regimens in a sequential multiple-assignment randomized trial with a continuous longitudinal outcome [arXiv version].
+*Seewald, N., Kidwell, K., Nahum-Shani, I., Wu, T., McKay, J., and Almirall D. (2019).
+Sample size considerations for comparing dynamic treatment regimens in a sequential multiple-assignment randomized trial with a continuous longitudinal outcome.Statistical Methods in Medical Research [arXiv version].

 Almirall D., Nahum-Shani, I., Wang, L., Kasari, C. (2018).
 Experimental Designs for Research on Adaptive Interventions: Singly- and Sequentially-Randomized Trials.

 *Hall, K., Nahum-Shani, I., August, G., Patrick, M., Murphy, S.A., Almirall D. (2018).
 Adaptive Prevention Designs in Substance Use Prevention.